U.S. Relations With Belarus

 Belarus's Membership in International Organizations

-Belarus and the United States belong to a number of the same international organizations, including the United Nations, Euro-Atlantic Partnership Council, Organization for Security and Cooperation in Europe, International Monetary Fund, and World Bank.
+Belarus is a member of a number of international organizations, including the United Nations, Euro-Atlantic Partnership Council, Organization for Security and Cooperation in Europe, Eurasian Economic Union, International Monetary Fund, and World Bank.
 Belarus also is an observer to the World Trade Organization.

-There currently is no U.S. Ambassador to Belarus; the U.S. Charge d'Affaires is Ethan Goldrich.
-Belarus has capped the presence of U.S. diplomats, stationed or visiting for technical or administrative support, at five.
-Other principal embassy officials are listed in the Department's Key Officers List.
+Belarus has capped the presence of U.S. diplomats, stationed or visiting for technical or administrative support.
+Principal embassy officials are listed in the Department's Key Officers List.

 Belarus maintains an embassy in the United States at 1619 New Hampshire Ave., NW, Washington, DC 20009 (tel.
 202-986-1604).